 Building permits are a hassle at the best of times, and it can be tricky to know when you do or do not need a permit.
 What may seem like a minor change could, in fact, need a permit due to safety concerns.

-Remodeling a kitchen does require a building permit in Charlotte, North Carolina if certain conditions are met.
+Remodeling a kitchen in Charlotte, NC does require a building permit if certain conditions are met.
 This includes repairs or changes that involve systems such as electrical or plumbing or if the renovation goes over a certain dollar amount.

-Read on to learn more about the specifics of kitchen renovations and when a permit is required in Charlotte, NC.
+Read on to learn more about the specifics of Charlotte kitchen renovations and when a permit is required.

 Building Permit Requirements for Charlotte Kitchen Remodels